ipepe/docker-traefik/README.md

 You don't need to create `traefik.toml` file.
 Just create `docker-compose.yml` and You are good to go.

 # Warning!
 Insecure default SSL keys.
 This container is configured for simplicity.
-Because of that, keys are generated in Dockerfile and they can be extracted and used to decrypt ssl communication.
+Because of that, default SSL keys are generated in Dockerfile and they can be extracted and used to decrypt ssl communication.
 They should be treated as leaked/not secure.

 When using it for development or staging responsibly it should not matter.
 If used behind cloudflare.com it helps a bit, but still insecure.